diegobellino/VaultDebug/README.md

 Use the filter buttons to display logs by level (Info, Debug, Warn, Error).
 The search field supports text filtering and context-specific searches.
    - **Currently supported filters**
       - `@context:` followed by a string, will show only logs pertaining to a specific context.
 Example:  `@context:"TestContext"`

+- **Log details:**
+Click on any log in the Vault Console to see all its information, including:
+   - Full log
+   - Stacktrace (smart or raw)
+   - Properties (for structured logs)

 - **Exporting Logs:**
 Click the Export button to save the current logs to a text file.